-Specifies the type of match.
+Keyword to configure the operator that specifies the type of match.
 Valid operators are listed in the following table.

 Operator Notes

 eq equal to

 neq not equal to

 It less than

 Ite less than or equal to

 gt greater than

 gte greater than or equal to